 For the past five years Risk in Focus has sought to highlight the key risk areas identified by Chief Audit Executives (CAEs).
 The purpose of this publication is to help the internal audit profession prepare its independent risk assessment work, annual planning and even audit scoping by sharing the insights and learnings from the research.
 The board briefing is also available.

-This publication also includes two practical guidances:
+This publication also includes three practical guidances:

 - Practical guidance on macroeconomic and geopolitical uncertainty

 - Practical guidance on cybersecurity and data security

 - Practical guidance on climate change and environmental sustainability

 The report also points to ongoing concerns around companies’ ability to remain solvent as the world enters a recession.
 Amid depressed demand, financial, capital and liquidity risks have jumped up the agenda, with more than two in five (42%) of those surveyed including these within their top five risks – a 40% increase on last year.

 The top 10 risks for Risk in Focus 2021 were *:

 - Human capital and talent management (35%)